aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ![bg left](./support/qrcode_repo.png)

-In order to follow along:
+In order to follow along you need:

 1. A computer (macOS or Windows, Linux, patched and updated)
     - ⚠️ Windows users will require the [WSL backend](https://learn.microsoft.com/en-us/windows/wsl/install)